InnovationDepartment/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!--

 Some description of HOW you achieved it.
 Perhaps give a high level description of the program flow.
 Did you need to refactor something?
-What tradeoffs did you take?
+What trade-offs did you take?
 Are there things in here which you’d particularly like people to pay close attention to?

 -->

-## How to Test
+## How to test

 <!--